rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

     <b> A mona-sparrow.</b> She is cut into four pieces, and each piece is numbered.
 This number can be a positional encoding for all we care.
 </div>

 And you then chop mona-sparrow into pieces and label those pieces as 1,2,3,4.
-So basically, each of this piece is a token you feed to the huntron's glom.
+So basically, each of this piece is a token you feed to the Hinton's glom.
 This is how you feed it from the bottom:

 <div class="text-center" style="margin: 0 auto; max-width: 800px;"> <!-- Set max-width as needed -->
     <img class="img-fluid" src="{{ site.baseurl }}\assets\img\apm\mona_sparrow_glom.png" style="width: 80%; height: auto;"> <!-- Image width is 50% of its parent -->